Farmhouse/fhp2-drugs-and-daydreams/README.md

 We took the train into the city from her house in Brooklyn.
 On Houston Street, I helped her over the fence, and then up through that second-floor window.

 A year had passed.
 It had all changed.
-Plaster fell from the walls and ceiling of Bowery Manor.
+Plaster fell from the walls and ceilings of Bowery Manor.
 Everything was covered in the dust of neglect.
 We climbed the stairs to the roof only to find the rooftop doorway completely bricked up.
 Our entranceway on the bottom floor had also been sealed, the cut chains of our old door lying amidst the other moldy piles on the ground.

 It makes me uncomfortable, this building that I’ve come to associate with that devil-may-care season.
 With her.
 This building that once stood alive and intense now a relic exuding the still breath of lifelessness.

 Out on the grid of streets, the city was in the process of spending millions of dollars to turn the old Chelsea Highline into a park.
 Around the corner, CBGB’s had lost their fight to stay open and was now an art gallery.

-Our old bedroom showed signs of use, by who we didn’t know.
+Our old bedroom showed signs of use, by whom we didn’t know.
 But our old empty bottles and scavenged photographs, a little more dusty, remained on the shelves.
 The old cassette with the Harry Nilsson songs was still there, as well as the pieces of the checkers set we had won at the Coney Island arcade.

 Early the next morning, I climbed out of bed.
 Walking through the main room, past the piano, the couches, the paintings, I climbed the loft, leapt across the gap and sat on the ledge of the large open space where the window used to be.
 A monstrous building, all glass and polished metal façade, now stretched across the horizon right across Houston, where that large pit had been the year before.
 And on the ground level of that building, stretching the length of the block, was a Whole Foods.